• Skip to main content

 It’s now time to vote.
 Everyone gets 100 points they can spread around as they choose.
 The more points you put on a flavor, the more value you place on that flavor being chosen for the summer picnic.

-The screenshot below shows the ballot everyone will use to allocate their 100 points:
+The table below shows how everyone allocated their 100 points:

 Step 4 – Discuss Results

-We see that Vanilla, Strawberry, Chocolate Chip Cookie Dough, and Butter Pecan are the top 4 choices.
+We see Butter Pecan, Chocolate Chip Cookie Dough, Mint Chocolate Chip, and Pistachio are the top 4 choices.

 Plus, we see that Jalapeno Mustard did not fare well.